Nepal Visa Info

 - A tourist may stay in Nepal up to 150 days in a visa year.

-- A tourist must extend his/her visa before expiry of the visa validity period.
+- Tourist must extend his/her visa before expiry of the visa validity period.
 A tourist who does not comply with these regulations may be liable of fine and other prosecution as provided in Immigration Act and Rules.

 - A Foreigner having obtained tourist visa shall not be allowed to work with or without receiving remuneration.

-- A foreigner shall not be allowed to carry out any work other than that for which purpose s/he has obtained the visa.
+- Foreigner shall not allowe to carry out any work other than that for which purpose s/he has obtained the visa.

 The details provided include major highlights of Nepal visa information.
 However, for further queries on Nepal Visa Info, please feel free to mail us or give a call.
-Everest Trail Adventure would heartily try our best to assist you with genuine and valid information.
+Blaze Mountain Adventure would heartily try our best to assist you with genuine and valid information.